pravega/pravega/documentation/src/docs/deployment/manual-install.md

 sufficient capacity to store the contents of all the streams.
 The storage cluster is recommended to be run alongside Pravega on separate nodes.

+### Filesystem

+HDFS is the default Tier 2 storage which is also called Long Term Storage.
+If it is easier to mount an nfs share, then Filesystem can be used in place of HDFS.
+The following configuration options are necessary to configure the Filesystem as Long Term Storage. pravegaservice.storage.impl.name = FILESYSTEM filesystem.root = /mnt/tier2 where /mnt/tier2 is replaced with your nfs share and FILESYSTEM is a keyword.

 ### Java

 Install the latest Java 8 from [java.oracle.com](http://java.oracle.com).
 Packages are available